Aim

 Contact Dr Francis Hassard, Cranfield University.

-Coming soon: Specialised Workshop on Engineering Beneficial Biofilms (January 2025 tbc): A workshop bringing together researchers, industry professionals, and policymakers to discuss the latest advancements in engineering beneficial biofilms for water treatment.
+The WG’s Workshop on Engineering Beneficial Biofilms was held on 22 January 2025, RSC, London.
+This workshop brought together researchers, industry professionals, and policymakers to discuss the latest advancements in engineering beneficial biofilms for water treatment.
+For outputs see the Position Statement, Research Priorities and full Workshop Report.

-Lead organiser of the EBNet/NBIC Water Biofilms seminar series:
+Dr Hassard was Lead Organiser of the EBNet/NBIC Water Biofilms seminar series:

 Microbial water quality investigation through flow cytometry fingerprinting: from source to tap